blankquintana15/kickstarter-analysis/README.md

 ## kickstarter-analysis
 Performing analysis on Kickstarter data to uncover trends

-*By analyzing these campaigns and multiple factors such as creation dates, set goals and demographics, we uncovered great details to maximize a campaign's success and ensure the fundraiser goal is met.*
+*By analyzing these campaigns and multiple factors such as creation dates, set goals and demographics, we uncovered great details to maximize a campaign's success and ensure the fundraiser goal is met.
+This Analysis will focus on fundraisers for Theater and Plays*

-#### ***Statistical Analysis Results***
+#### ***Statistical Analysis***

 *In the Kickstarter_Challenge.xlsx you will be able to appreciate how the optimal period of time to launch a Kickstarter Campaign is during Q2, in particular during May where the success rate is 67% (8% over vs the rest of the year's average in Q1 and Q3)*